View Document Text

 Principal Owners

-with the SEC as both a broker-dealer and an investment advisor.
-Gagnon Securities also is a
+the SEC as both a broker-dealer and an investment advisor.
+Gagnon Securities also is a member

-member of FINRA.
-The Firm primarily manages advisory accounts on a discretionary
+of FINRA.
+The Firm primarily manages advisory accounts on a discretionary basis and

-basis and offers brokerage accounts.
-The Firm’s clients are both individuals and institutions.
+offers brokerage accounts.
+The Firm’s clients are both

 Types of Advisory Services